kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 *Mitigation:* use revision-specific PodGroups and retain the old inline policy until the old replica is removed.

+**Phase-1 lowering must not redefine composite counts.** A CPG Gang counts child groups, while a PodGroup Gang counts pods.

+*Mitigation:* Phase 1 accepts an empty composite Gang as intent but rejects an explicit `minGroupCount`; LWS computes the flat leaf `minCount` from its own structure.
+Phase 2 passes the original composite type directly to `workloadbuilder`.

 ### Examples

 An LWS opts into upstream gang scheduling: